Red-tailed hawk: Distribution and ecology

 The red-tailed hawk is one of the most common and most widely distributed hawks in the Americas.
 It breeds from central Alaska, the Yukon, and the Northwest Territories east to southern Quebec and the Maritime Provinces of Canada, and south to Florida, the West Indies, and Central America.
 The winter range stretches from southern Canada south throughout the remainder of the breeding range.

 Its preferred habitat is mixed forest and field, with high bluffs or trees that may be used as perch sites.
-It occupies a wide range of habitats and altitudes, including deserts, grasslands, coastal regions, mountains, foothills, coniferous and deciduous woodlands, tropical rainforests, agricultural fields and urban areas.
+It occupies a wide range of habitats and altitudes, including deserts, grasslands, coastal regions, mountains, foothills, coniferous and deciduous woodlands, tropical rainforests, agricultural fields, and urban areas.
 It is second only to the peregrine falcon in the use of diverse habitats in North America.
 It lives throughout the North American continent, except in areas of unbroken forest or the high Arctic.

 Adult hawks have few natural predators, although their eggs and chicks are preyed on by a variety of organisms.
 The red-tailed hawk is widespread in North America, partially due to historic settlement patterns, which have benefited it.
 The clearing of forests in the Northeast created hunting areas, while the preservation of woodlots left the species with viable nest sites.
 The increase in trees throughout the Great Plains during the past century due to fire suppression and tree planting facilitated the western range expansion of the red-tailed hawk as well as range expansions of many other species of birds.
 The construction of highways with utility poles alongside treeless medians provided perfect habitat for perch-hunting.
-Unlike some other raptors, the red-tailed hawk are seemingly unfazed by considerable human activity and can nest and live in close proximity to large numbers of humans.
+Unlike some other raptors, the red-tailed hawk is seemingly unfazed by considerable human activity and can nest and live in close proximity to large numbers of humans.
 Thus, the species can also be found in cities, where common prey such as rock pigeons and brown rats may support their populations.
-One famous urban red-tailed hawk, known as "Pale Male", became the subject of a non-fiction book, Red-Tails in Love: A Wildlife Drama in Central Park, and is the first known red-tail in decades to successfully nest and raise young in the crowded New York City borough of Manhattan.
+One famous urban red-tailed hawk, known as "Pale Male", became the subject of a nonfiction book, Red-Tails in Love: A Wildlife Drama in Central Park, and is the first known red-tail in decades to successfully nest and raise young in the crowded New York City borough of Manhattan.

 Since red-tailed hawks are relatively specialized feeders, they harbor fewer helminth parasitic worms than species like the broad-winged hawk, which have a wider diet.

 Hawks in urban areas are threatened by the use of rat traps and poisoned bait to kill rodents.
-This generally consists of warfarin cookies which induce internal bleeding in rats and mice, and a hawk that ingests rodents who have consumed rat poison can itself be affected.
+This generally consists of warfarin cookies, which induce internal bleeding in rats and mice, and a hawk that ingests rodents that have consumed rat poison can itself be affected.